Gunjan-2002/Terraform_AWS_Infra_Project-1/README.md

    }
  }
 ```
-You can refer this documentation for S3 Bucket.

-Terraform AWS S3 Resource

-Now we will create 2 EC2 instances in the two different subnets we created earlier in the VPC.
+10] Now we will create 2 EC2 instances in the two different subnets we created earlier in the VPC.
 We are fetching the AMI ID from the data block so that we don't need to hard code the AMI ID in the aws_instance resource.

 aws_8_ec2.tf